COVID-19 vaccination

 Find out more about pregnancy, breastfeeding, fertility and COVID-19 vaccination

-How well do the COVID-19 vaccines work?
+How well does the COVID-19 vaccine work?

 If you're at increased risk of severe COVID-19, getting a seasonal COVID-19 vaccine is the best way to protect yourself and others.
 The vaccine helps to: